SIL Verification ≠ PFD Calculation

 Using informal terminology is not necessarily wrong, but it often leads to:

-• Different meanings to different people/companies
+• Different meanings to different people and companies

 • Narrow interpretation of scope